Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13FEA: thinner lines
 - 1400A: redrew
 - 14018: double lines → thin
+- 1401E: canal does not have curved lines
 - 14048: greatly simplified, removed self-intersection on margin of error
 - 14049: greatly simplified, removed self-intersection on margin of error
 - 1403A: other hull, same plant (but a bit shorter)